 The Leading Practices Toolkit Concerning Government-Issued Identification for Formerly Incarcerated Individuals developed by the US Department of Transportation includes information about how to apply for identification (ID), help another person apply, or learn how an agency can streamline the application process.

-U.S. Department of Veterans Affairs’ (VA) Veterans Justice Outreach Program
+U.S. Department of Veterans Affairs’ Veterans Justice Outreach Program

 The mission of the Veterans Justice Programs is to identify justice-involved Veterans and contact them through outreach, in order to facilitate access to VA services at the earliest possible point.
 Veterans Justice Programs accomplish this by building and maintaining partnerships between VA and key elements of the criminal justice system.